Lewandowski scores 2 more as Barcelona beats Elche 3-0 | Sports-Games

 Elche was left with a hole in its backline in the 15th minute when defender Gonzalo Verdu pulled Lewandowski down when the striker was in position to latch onto a pass that would have left him all alone in the area.
 The referee didn't hesitate in sending off Verdu with a direct red since he was the last defender.

+Verdu, who was making his season debut after recovering from injury, recognized that his sending off hurt his team's already tough task of facing Barcelona at their stadium.

-Lewandowski opened the scoring in the 33rd when he tapped in a cross from 18-year-old left back Alejandro Balde, who has won the starting job from Jordi Alba.
+"I hadn't played in a long time due to injury, and to come here and start … I was very excited, but in the 15th everything went wrong.
+I stumbled with the striker, the ball was free in a space where he could reach it," Verdu said.
+"I assume the responsibility for the result and for my team having to make a tremendous effort."
+Lewandowski opened the scoring in the 33rd when he tapped in a cross from 18-year-old left back Alejandro Balde.

-Memphis Depay doubled the lead in the 41st when he received a pass from Balde, spun around his marker and fired over goalkeeper Édgar Badía.
+Memphis Depay doubled the lead in the 41st when he received a pass from Balde, spun around his marker and fired home.

-Lewandowski made it a double three minutes after halftime when he finished off a dangerous cross by Ousmane Dembélé that Elche's defense couldn't clear.
+Lewandowski made it a double three minutes after halftime when he finished off a dangerous cross by Ousmane Dembélé.

-Elche, which was left in last place and as the only team yet to win in the league, also lost coach Francisco Rodríguez just before halftime when he was issued a red card apparently for inappropriate language.
+Balde, who has assisted on three goals this season, has clearly won the starting job over veteran Jordi Alba, who appears to be third in the pecking order at left back, also behind new arrival Marcos Alonso.
+Balde has started five straight league games, while Alonso played well at Bayern.

+"I am constantly surprised by what an 18-year-old can do at this level,'' Xavi said. ''He is in great shape and gives us a lot."
+WILLIAMS BROS Iñaki Williams and younger brother Nico Williams, who was called up by Spain this week, both scored in Atheltic's entertaining win at home over a Rayo that led 2-1.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)